JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2021-12-09-bert_token_classifier_scandi_ner_xx.md

 ## Description

-This model was imported from `Hugging Face` and it's been fine-tuned for 6 Scandinavian languages (Danish, Norwegian-Bokmål, Norwegian-Nynorsk, Swedish, Icelandic, Faroese), leveraging `Bert` embeddings and `BertForTokenClassification` for NER purposes.
+This model has been fine-tuned for 6 Scandinavian languages (Danish, Norwegian-Bokmål, Norwegian-Nynorsk, Swedish, Icelandic, Faroese), leveraging `Bert` embeddings and `BertForTokenClassification` for NER purposes.

 ## Predicted Entities